North Coast Brewing Company

 The North Coast Brewing Company is a craft brewery located in Fort Bragg, California.
 As of 2018, it is the -largest craft brewer by annual sales volume in the United States.

 History

-The North Coast Brewing Company was founded in 1988 as a brewpub by Mark Ruedrich, Tom Allen and Doug Moody, producing 400 barrels of beer its first year.
+The North Coast Brewing Company was founded in 1988 as a brewpub by Mark Ruedrich, Tom Allen and Joe Rosenthal, producing 400 barrels of beer its first year.
+Doug Moody later joined the team in a directive capacity.
 In 1996, they acquired the rights to the Acme Brewing Company brand, originally founded in San Francisco in 1907.

 Beers

 Current

 North Coast Brewing Company currently produces 13 beers year-round as well as 4 seasonal beers that are produced quarterly.